ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_2/Trees/Tree_Note.md

    - Perform in-order traversal, convert each node into a doubly linked list node, and link them together.

 ### 19. **Convert Binary Tree into Sum Tree**
-   - Recursively replace each node with the sum of its left and right subtrees while keeping track of the original values.
+   - Recursively replace each node with the sum of its left and right subtrees while returning  Finally, return the sum of new value and value (which is sum of values in the subtree rooted with this node).

 ### 20. **Construct Binary Tree from Inorder and Preorder Traversal**
    - Use recursion and index tracking to build the tree.
 The first element in preorder is the root; use inorder to find left and right subtrees.